keithgmitchell/PUMA/README.md

 + double check with caledna and mrdna for standard format

 FEATURES
-+ log comments in a file
-+ parallel processing
 + automate rarefaction option
 + add rarefaction_depth/iter_ to the file names?
 + add zymo and change everything to caledna, remove ranacapa/talk to guarav???
-+ make functional file for ranacapa
++ make functional file for ranacapa?